In 2021 my family challenged ourselves to try to do one new family hike a month for all of 2021.

 I won’t lie, we didn’t accomplish it, but we got halfway there, plus a few summer hikes up north.

 Of course, we always pack multiple Camelbaks full of water, and always have fun!
 Hiking with kids is a cheap activity that gets us in a good mood, gets us some vitamin D, and gives us time outdoors.
-My daughter is 4 and my son is 2.
-She walks for most of it and we put my son in a backpack carrier as these trails aren’t stroller friendly.

 There are several different easy to moderate trails located at Silly Mountain in Apache Junction, varying from 1 mile in length to 2.3 miles.
 They are short and sweet little hiking trails that are perfect for a family hike.
 There is a small climb to a “view” for kids/families who want to feel like they accomplished something.
 It’s a fun area for beginners and pretty empty on most weekdays, however weekends can get a little busy.